mattis1896/edc-GUI/README.md

 # Solution for Communication Between Two Devices

+This solution has been successfully tested manually with two **Edge Computers**, where communication between the Consumer and Provider devices worked as expected.
+However, it has not yet been tested with a **PFC**.

 To enable communication between two devices, it is essential to first determine which device will act as the **Consumer** and which will act as the **Provider**.
 Once this is clarified, the following steps must be taken to configure the devices:

 ### 1. Modify the Properties Files